YusufBolden/Assessment-Survey/README.md

 An example usage would have been implemented in a school board's decision to close its entire school system in response to COVID-19.
 Many school distrcits made this decision and presumed every household within the district had access to the necessary resources to replicate the classromm in a mobile environment.

+According to usafacts.org, 4.4 million households with children don’t have consistent access to computers for online learning during the pandemic.
+The following graph shows the percent of student in households with no internet or computer access by income.

 ![According to usafacts.org, 4.4 million households with children don’t have consistent access to computers for online learning during the pandemic](https://usafactscms.azureedge.net/media/images/Tech_access_Wst00xE.width-1200.png "Percent of students in households with no internet or computer access by income")

 # Explanation of the code